lesterong/capitals-of-the-future/src/content/event/event1.md

 ---
-title: "The cities of Singapore, Nusantara and Putrajaya"
+title: 'The cities of Singapore, Nusantara and Putrajaya'
-description: "Find out about how Singapore, Nusantara and Putrajaya come together as one."
+description: 'Find out about how Singapore, Nusantara and Putrajaya come together as one.'
-eventDate: "Aug 20, 2024"
+eventDate: 2024-08-19T16:00:00.000Z
-heroImg: "@assets/singapore.jpg"
 organisers:
   - Asia Research Institute
+heroImg: /src/assets/singapore.jpg
 cities:
   - Singapore
   - Nusantara